jayangra/AzurePCI3.2/Analytics/Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Overview.md

 # Azure Security and Compliance Blueprint: Analytics for PCI DSS 3.2

 ## Overview
-This Azure Security and Compliance Blueprint provides guidance for the deployment of a Payment Card Industry Data Security Standards (PCI DSS 3.2) compliant data analytics architecture in Azure that assists with the requirements of PCI DSS 3.2.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure that assists with the requirements of Payment Card Industry Data Security Standards (PCI DSS 3.2).
 It showcases a common reference architecture and demonstrates the proper handling of credit card data (including card number, expiration, and verification data) in a secure, compliant, multi-tier environment.
 This blueprint demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data analytics solutions in Azure.
 For more information about PCI DSS 3.2 requirements and this solution, see [PCI DSS Requirements - High-Level Overview](https://docs.microsoft.com/en-us/azure/security/blueprints/pci-dss-requirements-overview).

 This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to PCI DSS 3.2 specific requirements and should not be used as-is in a production environment.
 Please note the following: